10 Best Things to Do in Vienna in Winter (Christmas Markets and Beyond)

 Full disclosure: I have a hard time dealing with cold weather.
 I knew I wanted to visit Vienna in winter but wasn’t sure how to survive.
 I’m cold even at mild temperatures, and no matter how many layers I put on, my hands and feet are still freezing, making it unbearable.

-But what can you do when there are countless dreamy winter breaks in Europe and you don’t want to miss out on the experience?
 So I packed my warmest clothes and prepared myself mentally, and guess what?
 It was pure magic, even when I had more than 10 pieces of clothing on me.
 Let’s dive into my favorite activities!

 *This post may contain affiliate links from which I earn a commission (for more info, read my disclosure).
 As an Amazon Associate, I earn from qualifying purchases.
+This post may show pop-ups.

 *I try to keep the information on this blog as updated as possible, but I still recommend consulting the latest prices, opening hours, and other details on the official website of each site, hotel, and tour, as well as checking the updated public transport routes and timetables.
+I share my personal experience and cannot guarantee yours.

 Bookmark or pin for later via the bottom icon